netopyr/open-dolphin/subprojects/client-javascript/testrunner/README.md

 -------------
 Install node globally

-Install karma-cli globally
+Install karma-cli globally to use karma in the command line

 `> npm install -g karma-cli`
-(to avoid typing ./node_modules/karma/bin/karma start)

 Before karma execution make sure to run

 `> npm install`

 This will install all dependencies specified in package.json into node_modules in your current working directory